lumirelle/lumirelle.me/pages/posts/manual/windows-setup-manual.md

 winget -?
 ```

-### 1: Clean Up Annoyed System Bundled Software
+### 1: Clean up Annoyed System Bundled Software

-Uninstall Office 365, Microsoft PC Manager and other trash (system bundled software) you don't need at all, close the UAC (User Account Control) as your need.
+Uninstall Office 365, Microsoft PC Manager and other trash (system bundled
+software) you don't need at all, close the UAC (User Account Control) as your
+need.

-Then, close all of anti-virus features of Windows Defender, and use [Huorong](https://www.huorong.cn/person) instead (Much quieter and non-invasive)
+Then, close all of anti-virus features of Windows Defender, and use
+[Huorong](https://www.huorong.cn/person) instead (Much quieter and non-invasive)

 | Software | Source/Install Method                    |
 | -------- | ---------------------------------------- |